emaphp/eMacros/README.md

 <br/>

 A program can accept an arbitrary number of arguments.
-These must be specified right after the instance environment.
+These must be specified right after the environment instance.

 ```lisp
 ; arguments.em